 The back of the death certificate

 There are twoboxes on the back of the death certificate that you may need to complete in certain circumstances:

 If you have referred a death to the coroner put your initial here.
 It should be noted however that if you have simply discussed the case with the coroner and they have said no referral is required then you DO NOT need to complete this box.

 If you may be in a position to provide more information about the cause of death in the future then you need to initial this box.
 This is the case when there are pending investigations not yet back or performed (e.g. histology, microbiology culture results, genetic analysis, post-mortem information).
 A request for this information will be sent to the consultant responsible for the patient.

 Reasons to refer to the Coroner

-Unknown cause of death
+The cause of death is unknown.

-The death is considered suspicious/unnatural/violent
+The death is considered suspicious, unnatural or violent.

-The death may be due to an accident, self-neglect or neglect on the behalf of others
+The death may be due to an accident, self-neglect or neglect on the behalf of others.

-The death is/could be due to the deceased’s prior employment (including industrial disease)
+The death is/could be due to the deceased’s prior employment (including industrial disease).

-The death may be due to an abortion
+The death may be due to an abortion.

-The death occurred during an operation or before recovery from anaesthetic
+The death occurred during an operation or before recovery from anaesthetic.

-The death occurred during or shortly after a period of police custody
+The death occurred during or shortly after a period of police custody.

-The death may be suicide
+The death may be suicide.